 2023 – today

 One of the first changes you’ll notice is the expertly smoothed bronze knurling of the crest.
 This refined texture allows the iconic “PORSCHE” lettering to take center stage, proudly emblazoned across the top of the badge.
-The lettering itself maintains the distinctive font that has become synonymous with the brand, exuding a sense of elegance and power.
+The lettering maintains the distinctive font synonymous with the brand, exuding elegance and power.

 As your eyes travel towards the center of the badge, you’ll be greeted by the city name “STUTTGART,” now written in bold black.
-This change serves as a nod to Porsche’s roots in the vibrant city of Stuttgart, Germany.
-The prominent display of “STUTTGART” reinforces the brand’s heritage and pays homage to the place where the Porsche legend was born.
+This change pays homage to Porsche’s roots in the vibrant city of Stuttgart, Germany.
+The prominent display of “STUTTGART” reinforces the brand’s heritage and pays homage to where the Porsche legend was born.

-Adding a touch of modernity to the design, the updated crest features red striping accompanied by a captivating honeycomb pattern.
-This pattern, reminiscent of a carbon-fiber weave, infuses the badge with a contemporary edge, reflecting Porsche’s commitment to innovation and cutting-edge technology.
+The updated crest features red striping and a captivating honeycomb pattern reminiscent of a carbon-fiber weave.
+This pattern infuses the badge with a contemporary edge, reflecting Porsche’s commitment to innovation and cutting-edge technology.
 The juxtaposition of the classic red striping with the modern honeycomb pattern creates a harmonious blend of tradition and progress.

-The updated crest badge from Porsche represents the brand’s dedication to evolution while staying true to its iconic heritage.
-By carefully refining the design elements, Porsche has successfully struck a balance between the past and the future.
+The updated Porsche crest badge represents the brand’s dedication to evolution while staying true to its iconic heritage.
+By carefully refining the design elements, Porsche has successfully balanced the past and the future.
 The updated badge captures the essence of the brand’s legacy, symbolizing performance, craftsmanship, and timeless elegance.

 Porsche enthusiasts and automotive connoisseurs alike will appreciate the attention to detail and the thoughtful design choices that have gone into the updated crest badge.
-It serves as a visual testament to Porsche’s commitment to excellence and their relentless pursuit of automotive perfection.
+It is a visual testament to Porsche’s commitment to excellence and relentless pursuit of automotive perfection.

 Font and Colors